 The Environmental Working Group (E.W.G.) has done much of the work for you already, by making the most extensive analysis of formaldehyde-containing hair treatments available for viewing online, via the consumer advocacy group’s “Brands That Hide Formaldehyde” report.

 A list of 16 different brands are found to contain the toxic chemical, and all names are listed alongside the percentage of contained carcinogenic.
 Of those brands, a staggering 15 claim, label and brand themselves as having either little or no formaldehyde at all.

-Another glaring red giveaway you can be on the lookout for is the claim that a product will “straighten” your hair.
+However, with new products jumping into the saturated space all the time, you shouldn’t treat the list as all-inclusive.Another glaring red giveaway you can be on the lookout for is the claim that a product will “straighten” your hair.
 “If you want to straighten the hair, you have to change the chemical composition of it, and only formaldehyde can do that,” says New York stylist and salon owner, Mark Garrison.